 My wife and I have been testing these Hoo-Rags out over the last few days on our daily commute into London.
 The weather has been super toasty, but the Hoo-Rags have still been very comfortable, with no problems overheating and getting sweaty.
 The fabric is very soft, it’s stretchy enough to pull over your head with ease and the tube is plenty long enough to pull up over your nose and still tuck into your jacket.

 As for use in the cold, I can’t really tell you yet, but it did help when some idiot turned the AC in the office down to some silly low temperature.
 Watch this space for another update later in the year, when the British summer ends, i.e. about 12 days time…

 The first Hoo-Rag is black with a skull nose and jaw motif on it.
-Pull it up over your face and pretend your some ghost rider back from the dead.
-But of course a damned sight cooler than Nicholas Cage in that god awful film.
-Either way this is fine, but you’ll spend ages twisting the tube round to line up the skull to yours, otherwise it looks a bit odd.
+Pull it up over your face and pretend you are some ghost rider back from the dead.
+But of course a damned sight cooler than Nicholas Cage in that god-awful film.
+Either way, this is fine, but you’ll spend ages twisting the tube around to line up the skull to yours, otherwise, it looks a bit odd.
 The second Hoo-Rag is a blue digital camouflage print and is actually my preferred pattern.
 A simple design that works really well and looks good.
 Probably why my wife nabbed that one…